 The referee may decide to play an advantage if it benefits the team which did not commit the foul; is safe to do so; and is unlikely to result in a confrontation, especially following physical contact.
-Referees should clearly indicate that an advantage is being allowed.
+Referees should verbalize "play on" to indicate that an advantage is being allowed.